-When I started cooking with cannabis, I realized that there are three challenges everyone faces when making edibles: the herbaceous taste, proper dosing, and knowing how an edible will make you feel.
+When I started cooking with cannabis, I realized that there are four challenges everyone faces when making edibles: cleanliness, the herbaceous taste, proper dosing, and knowing how an edible will make you feel.
 All challenges that I became obsessed with solving.
-Thankfully, after about months of tinkering, lab testing, and sampling, I came up with the process to make “Light Tasting”, strain-specific, easily dosed cannabutter and cannaoil.
-Your cannabutter and cannaoil will be virtually tasteless if you follow the process properly.
+After almost 2 years of tinkering, lab testing, and sampling, I developed a process to make “Light Tasting”, easily dosed cannabutter and cannaoil.
+Your cannabutter and cannaoil will be clean and virtually tasteless if you follow the process properly.

 Why Clean your Cannabis and Hemp?

 Let's just say you took your weed and put it into a crockpot, like a lot of people do, with some butter, oil, and water and let it simmer.
-What you're really doing, in addition to simmering all of those cannabinoids into the butter and oil, is also adding in any impurities that are in that bud.
-So anything that tastes really bad could be something as horrible as insecticides, or it could just be the chlorophyll, which also has a specific taste that's pretty powerful and earthy.
+What you're really doing, in addition to simmering all of those cannabinoids into the butter or oil, is adding burnt terpenes, chlorophyll and flavonoids as well as any impurities that are in that bud, into the mix.
+In addition, you could be infusing surface insecticides like neem oil or insecticidal soap, as well as other contaminants.

 How to Clean Your Cannabis or Hemp Flower Choose a strain of cannabis that you like and that you know works for you.
 If you’re not sure, and this is your first time, ask your local budtender to suggest a strain that will impart the effects you are looking for or check out Leafly to find a strain that makes sense and get ready to hunt it down!
 Make sure you note the percentage of THC in the strain you choose to use.
 This is important information that you will need to calculate the potency of your finished cannabutter or cannaoil.

-Next you will need to have a French press (any size will work as long as it’s large enough to accommodate soaking your herb), a gallon of Distilled Water, a large tea strainer, a pot for boiling water, a bowl of ice water, a flat sheet pan or Pyrex dish, an oven (or toaster oven) and a butter mold or jar for oil.
+Next, you will need a French press (any size will work as long as it’s large enough to accommodate soaking your herb), at least a gallon of Distilled Water, a large tea strainer, a pot for boiling water, a bowl of ice water, a flat sheet pan or Pyrex dish, an oven (or toaster oven) and a butter mold or jar for oil.

 Steps 1 and 2: CLEAN YOUR BUD (2-3 days depending on how dirty your cannabis is)